 The Best Time To Visit Dubrovnik

 Possibly the most famous city in Croatia, Dubrovnik is as far south along the coast as most travelers go.
-The city dates as far back as the 7th century and encompasses all the best features of the Dalmatian coast.
+The town dates back to the 7th century and encompasses all the best features of the Dalmatian coast.

-The old city walls are a UNESCO World Heritage Site, and as you walk along them, you’ll find lots of artsy cafes, restaurants serving delicious fresh fish, and historical spots.
+The Old City of Dubrovnik is a UNESCO World Heritage Site, and as you walk along the walls, you’ll find lots of artsy cafes, restaurants serving delicious fresh fish, and historical spots.

-It’s worth going on a day tour to Lokrum Island and taking the cable car to Mount Srd!
+It’s worth taking a day tour to Lokrum Island and riding the cable car to Mount Srd!

-The best time to visit Dubrovnik is off-season, as it’s a super popular destination, and it gets crammed with tourists in the summer.
+The best time to visit Dubrovnik is off-season, since it’s a super popular destination and gets crammed with tourists in the summer.
 If you’re coming to Croatia in May, during the shoulder season, you’re in luck!
 This is a great time to head to Dubrovnik – it’s warm, but the cruise ships full of passengers haven’t started rolling in, and hotels won’t be booked out yet.

 The Best Time To Visit Split